inducer/relate/doc/flow.rst

     .. attribute:: groups

-        A list of :class:`PageGroup`
+        A list of :class:`FlowPageGroup`.
+Exactly one of :attr:`groups` or :class:`pages` must be given.

-Pages (the units making up a flow) come in groups.
-Each group has the following attributes:

-.. class:: PageGroup

-    .. attribute:: id

-        An identifier for this group of pages.

     .. attribute:: pages

-        A list of :ref:`pages <flow-page>`
+        A list of :ref:`pages <flow-page>`.
+If you specify this, a single :class:`FlowPageGroup` will be implicitly created.
+Exactly one of :attr:`groups` or :class:`pages` must be given.

 .. _flow-rules: